xebiarohan/react/5_React_component_styling.md

 ```

 10. Styled Component
-    - Installation : "npm install styled-components"
+    - Installation : `npm install styled-components`
-    - It works like a react component
+    - It works like a React component
-    - Example if we have a div and we are appling a css class on it
+    - Example if we have a `div`, and we are applying a CSS class on it,
     - We can transform it into a styled component
-    - It forwards all the classes that we apply to it using className prop
+    - It forwards all the classes that we apply to it using `className` prop

 ```
 import {Styled} from 'styled-components';